Justification of Red List Category

 There are very few recent confirmed records of this species and sightings have become more and more infrequent, presumably as a result of declines caused by habitat loss and exploitation.
 No regular breeding, passage or wintering population is known, and the number of remaining individuals must be tiny.
 For these reasons the species qualifies as Critically Endangered.

 The population is assumed to be tiny (fewer than 50 individuals and mature individuals) based on the lack of recent records.
 There are no recent confirmed sightings of this species within Europe, where it formerly regularly wintered.
-It is therefore classified as Critically Endangered (Possibly Extinct) in Europe (BirdLife International 2015).
+At the European level, it is classified as Critically Endangered (Possibly Extinct) (BirdLife International 2015).
+A record of an individual at Druridge Bay, Northumberland (Great Britain) in May 1998 was not confirmed (Collinson et al. 2014).

 There are very few recent (uncontroversial) records of this species and they are becoming more infrequent so a continuing decline is suspected, although the rate is not known.